Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 Do these now.
 Not after reading this article.
 Now.

-Then come back for the complete protocol.
+Then come back for the complete protocol

-The 2-Week Emergency Restructure Protocol
+2-Week Emergency Restructure Protocol For Flat Hierarchy Teams At $100K–$200K/Month

 The 2-Week Emergency Restructure has three phases: